Date Modified: November 30, 2023

 “Wireless Devices” means the mobile phones, tablets, and other wireless computing devices from which End-Users access the Publisher Properties.

 2.1 Delivery.
-In consideration for Publisher’s assent to these Terms in accordance with Section 1.2 (Publisher Assent) above, and subject to these Terms, Smaato may deliver or make available to Publisher certain Smaato Ad Services that enable Publisher to sell Media Ad Inventory to, and receive Ads from, third-party Advertisers for the placement of such Ads on the Publisher Properties.
+Subject to these Terms, Smaato may deliver or make available to Publisher certain Smaato Ad Services that enable Publisher to sell Media Ad Inventory to, and receive Ads from, third-party Advertisers for the placement of such Ads on the Publisher Properties.

 2.2 License.
-Subject to the these Terms, Smaato hereby grants Publisher, during the Term, a non-exclusive, non-transferable, non-sublicensable, limited, and revocable license: (a) to access the Site and use the Services ; (b) to copy and use the Smaato Ad Services and Services with the Publisher Properties, in order to serve Ads to End-Users’ Wireless Devices; and (c) if a SOMA™ SDK is provided to Publisher, to copy and use such SDK solely to integrate it with the Publisher Properties and to distribute such integrated Publisher Properties to End-Users.
+Subject to the these Terms, Smaato hereby grants Publisher, during the Term, a non-exclusive, non-transferable, non-sublicensable, limited, and revocable license to: (a) access the Site and use the Services; and (b) copy and use the Smaato Ad Services and Services with the Publisher Properties in order to serve Ads to End-Users’ Wireless Devices.
+If a Smaato SDK is downloaded, installed, accessed, or otherwise used by Publisher, Publisher shall be subject to the Smaato SDK License Agreement, available at //www.smaato.com/sdk-license-agreement/.

 2.4 Updates.
 If Smaato provides Publisher a new version or an update to the Smaato Ad Services (“Update”), Publisher shall promptly cease use of the prior version of such Smaato Ad Services, and incorporate and use the Update in connection with the Services.